diku-dk/futhark-book/irregular-flattening.rst

 Another strategy for regularisation is to *flatten* the irregular parallelism into regular parallelism and use segmented operations to process each particular object.
-It turns out that there, in many cases, is a simple approach to implement such flattening, using, as we shall see, a technique called *expansion*, which will take care of all the knitty gritty details of the flattening.
+It turns out that, in many cases, there is a simple approach to implement such flattening, using, as we shall see, a technique called *expansion*, which will take care of all the knitty gritty details of the flattening.
 The expansion approach is centered around a function that we shall call ``expand``, which, as